harbs0626/COMP229-SportsStore/README.md

 1. Updated SportsStore using video guides from Chapter 08
 2. Updated SportsStore using video guides from Chapter 09
 3. Updated SportsStore using video guides from Chapter 10
+4. Updated SportsStore using video guides from Chapter 11